hrbrmstr/clandnstine/README.md

   - `gdns_context`: Create a gdns DNS over TLS context and populate it with a resolver for use in resolution functions
   - `gdns_get_address`: Resolve a host to an addrss
+  - `gdns_get_resolution_type`: Get the current resolution type setting
   - `gdns_get_timeout`: Retreive the number of milliseconds to wait for request to return
+  - `gdns_get_tls_ca_file`: Retreive the file location with CA certificates for verification purposes
+  - `gdns_get_tls_ca_path`: Retreive the value with which the context’s upstream recursive servers and suffixes were initialized
+  - `gdns_get_transports`: Retreive what transports are used for DNS lookups.
   - `gdns_lib_version`: Return gdns library version
   - `gdns_query`: Arbitrary DNS queries
   - `gdns_set_hosts`: Initialized the context’s local names namespace with values from the given hosts file.
+  - `gdns_set_resolution_type`: Specify whether DNS queries are performed with recursive lookups or as a stub resolver
   - `gdns_set_round_robin_upstreams`: Set/unset context to round robin
     queries over the available upstreams when resolving with the stub resolution type.
   - `gdns_set_timeout`: Specify the number of milliseconds to wait for request to return
+  - `gdns_set_tls_ca_file`: Specify the file with CA certificates for verification purposes
+  - `gdns_set_tls_ca_path`: Specify where the location for CA certificates for verification purposes are located
+  - `gdns_set_transports`: Specifies what transport(s) is/ar used for
+    DNS lookups
   - `gdns_update_resolvers`: Changes the list of resolvers in an already created context for use in resolution functions